Weggler/docu-ngsbem/_sources/short_and_sweet/python_interface.md

 | Hypersingular operator | `D = HelmholtzSL(curl(uH1)*ds, kappa)*curl(vH1)*ds` |
 | Combined field operator | `C = HelmholtzCF(u*ds, kappa)*v*ds` |

-Notes:

-- The **adjoint double-layer operator** \(K'\) arises naturally from the adjoint formulation and is therefore not listed separately here.
-- In practical scattering problems, the **Combined Field Integral Equation (CFIE)** is typically used because it is **stable with respect to interior resonances**.
-- The combined field operator could also be constructed from the standard operators above, but it is provided directly for convenience.
+In practical scattering problems, the **Combined Field Integral Equation (CFIE)** is typically used because it is **stable with respect to interior resonances**.
+The combined field operator could also be constructed from the standard operators above, but it is provided directly for convenience.

 ---